paustefa/paustefa.github.io/index.md

     <details><summary> <i>Abstract</i> </summary>
     <p align="justify">
-This paper studies the impact of travel time on the diffusion of knowl- edge.
-We provide causal evidence by exploiting the beginning of the Jet Age as a quasi-natural experiment.
+This paper studies the impact of travel time on the diffusion of knowledge.
+We provide causal evidence by exploiting the beginning of the
+Jet Age as a quasi-natural experiment.
 We digitize airlines’ historical flight schedules and construct a novel data set of the flight network in the United States.
 Between 1951 and 1966, average travel time between locations more than 2,000km apart decreased 35%.
-We use patent cita- tions as a measure of knowledge diffusion.
-For research establishments located more than 2,000km apart from each other, the reduction in travel time increased citations by 8.1%, accounting for 38% of the ob- served increase in citations in this distance interval.
+We use patent citations as a measure of knowledge diffusion.
+For research establishments located more than 2,000km apart from each other, the reduction in travel time increased citations by 8.1%, accounting for 38% of the observed increase in citations in this distance interval.
 Additionally, the reduction in travel time increased the diffusion of knowledge through multi-establishment firms.
-The probability of a firm having a satel- lite research establishment increased by 300% as consequence of the reduction in travel time.
+The probability of a firm having a satellite research establishment increased by 300% as consequence of the reduction in travel time.
 At the same time, a research establishment of a firm is 13% more likely to cite a patent from a location in which the firm has another research establishment, compared to a location in